COVID Protocols and Procedures

 Teaching & Learning

 The goal of a PS1 education is for students to know themselves as learners and have a voice and advocacy in their learning.
 PS1 teachers engaged in professional learning this summer that fits with the developmental, cognitive, and social-emotional needs of their students and adapts to all learning scenarios.
-Teaching teams continue to build their capacities in a wide range of offerings that focus on online instruction, project-based learning, differentiation, transdisciplinary planning, and social-emotional learning.
+Teaching teams continue to build their capacities in a wide range of offerings that focus on project-based learning, differentiation, transdisciplinary planning, and social-emotional learning.

 To that end, we are making several enhancements to our program to boost our capacity for social-emotional support to students.
 Across the school we are adding to our social-emotional curriculum and providing opportunities for staff to connect with students and families personally, remotely, and frequently.